Hanitapatel/NC_-AQI/README.md

 * Linear regression or neural network
   * Linear- on year by year basis
 * Will be testing multiple machine learning models to compare classification reports
+* Aim to answer the questions:
+   * How does it work?
+   * Why this specific model?
+   * What is the model's accuracy?
+   * If there are statistics involved, what stats are being included in analysis and why?
+   * If no statistics are involved, what would you include if you had more time?

 ### Dashboard
 * A dashboard to display the findings of the analysis  will be created using Tableau